audulus/docs/docs/index.md

 ---

-`elided options` when working in windowed mode and the window is too small to display all of the menu items, the elided options button appears and allows you to access the remaining menu items.
+`elided options` when working in windowed mode and the window is too small to display all of the menu items, the elided options button appears in the top right of the window and allows you to access the remaining menu items.

 <img src="img/index/mac_overview/canvas_user_interface/elided_options.png"
 alt="The close module browser button, located on top right of the menu bar" width="50"/>

 <br>